A Comprehensive Guide to APIs: Types and Top API Testing Tools

 What are the top API testing tools?

 1. Postman: Postman is a popular API testing tool that allows developers to easily create and execute API tests.
-It includes features such as automated testing, integration with various APIs, and collaboration tools for teams.
+It includes features such as automated testing, integration with various API, and collaboration tools for teams.

 2. SoapUI: SoapUI is an open-source API testing tool that supports REST and SOAP APIs.
 It includes a user-friendly interface, automated testing, and reporting features.